 For detailed information about the compatible SQL syntax, data types, and views, see the Database Compatibility for Oracle Developers SQL Guide.

-The compatibility offered by the procedures and functions that are part of the Built-in packages is documented in the Database Compatibility for Oracle Developers Built-in Package Guide.
+The compatibility offered by the procedures and functions that are part of the Built-in packages is documented in Database Compatibility for Oracle Developers Built-in Packages.

 For information about using the compatible tools and utilities (EDB*Plus, EDB*Loader, DRITA, and EDB*Wrap) that are included with an EDB Postgres Advanced Server installation, see Tools and utilities.

-For applications written using the Oracle Call Interface (OCI), EnterpriseDB’s Open Client Library (OCL) provides interoperability with these applications.
+For applications written using the Oracle Call Interface (OCI), EDB’s Open Client Library (OCL) provides interoperability with these applications.
 For detailed information about using the Open Client Library, see the EDB Postgres Advanced Server OCL Connector Guide.